devisd/docs/README_EN.md

 </>
 ```

-## Component Details

 ### Attention Component (`<Attention />`)

-The `Attention` component is responsible for notifying the user about the absence of an email in the session and user profile.
-It contains the following elements:
+The `Attention` component displays a notification about the absence of an email in the session and user profile.
+It includes buttons for navigation and user interaction.

-- **Title and Subtitle:** Displays a title and subtitle to convey the attention-grabbing message.

-- **Text Content:** Provides additional information to guide the user on what action to take.

-- **Link and Button:** Includes a link for navigation and a button for user interaction.

 Example Code: